panoptic-labs/docs/docs/faq/faq.md

 <details>
 <summary>Do Panoptic liquidity providers (PLPs) suffer impermanent loss (IL)?</summary>
 No, Panoptic liquidity providers (PLPs) do not suffer IL from Uniswap LP positions.
-PLPs earn commission fees, and take on protocol risk (e.g. if the Panoptic pool accrues bad debt, then PLPs can lose capital).
-However, protocol risk is minimized through tried-and-true decentralized liquidation networks just as Aave, Compound, and dYdX use to prevent bad debt from accruing.
+PLPs earn commission fees, and take on protocol risk (e.g. if the Panoptic pool accrues bad debt from <a href="https://docs.panoptic.xyz/docs/panoptic-protocol/margin">failing to liquidate</a> on time, then PLPs can lose capital).
+However, protocol risk is minimized through a tried-and-true <a href="https://docs.panoptic.xyz/docs/panoptic-protocol/liquidations#liquidation-bonus">decentralized liquidation network</a> just as Aave, Compound, and dYdX use to prevent protocol insolvency.
 </details>

 <details>
 <summary>Why should I sell an option on Panoptic when I can just LP directly on Uniswap?</summary>
 Selling an option on Panoptic has the same before-fees payoff as LPing on Uniswap.
-However, selling an option on Panoptic earns a premium (paid by the option buyer) that is strictly greater than the swap fees earned by an LP position.
-The premium is strictly greater than the swap fees because of the <a href="https://docs.panoptic.xyz/docs/panoptic-protocol/premium#liquidity-spread">liquidity spread</a>.
+However, selling an option on Panoptic earns a premium (paid by the option buyer) that is strictly greater than the swap fees earned by an LP position due to the <a href="https://docs.panoptic.xyz/docs/panoptic-protocol/premium#liquidity-spread">liquidity spread</a>.
 </details>

 <details>